djug/subscribers-api-demo/README.md

 ## How to install

-   - Clone this repo: `clone https://github.com/djug/subscribers-api-demo.git`
+   - Clone this repo: `git clone https://github.com/djug/subscribers-api-demo.git`
    - `cd subscribers-api-demo/`
    - Install the dependencies: `composer install`
    - Create a new database and create/update your `.env` file accordingly
    -  run the migrations `php artisan migrate`
+   - generate an encryption  key `php artisan key:generate`
    - Lunch the built-in PHP webserver `php artisan serve`
    - Visit http://127.0.0.1:8000/ to see the demo homepage